chompa111/saturnGL/README.md

 ```
 > presentation config always have a default value for every config, in case 60 fps is the default value

-you can disable the video generation to increase your preview fps while you are testing your code.
+you can disable the video generation to increase your preview fps while testing your code.

 ``` java
 @Override